 We hope you find the perfect pet at Antioch Animal Services.
 Here are the answers to some commonly asked questions about the Adoption process:

 Yes!
 We encourage you to get acquainted before deciding to adopt.
-Please ask an Animal Services volunteer or staff member to assist you.
-If you are considering a dog and have one at home, it may be a good idea to bring your pet down to meet the new pet before making a final decision.
+You may visit the Animal Shelter during regular business hours, or you can call to schedule an appointment to visit with a pet in the shelter.
+If you have another dog at home, it is recommended to bring your pet down to meet the new pet before making a final decision.

 Unfortunately, no. This is not possible due to the limited space for the number of animals ready for adoption.

-All cats will receive the FVRCP vaccination before they leave.
-All dogs will receive a DHPP and Bordetella.
+All cats will receive an FVRCP vaccination before they leave.
+All dogs will receive DHPP and Bordetella vaccinations.
 Cats and dogs over the age of four (4) months may have also been vaccinated against rabies.
-These shots will be provided within the adoption fees paid at the time of adoption.
+The adoption fee will cover all fees for vaccinations performed at the shelter.

 Dogs: $125.00 adoption fee – This fee includes having the dog surgically altered at the animal shelter, the DHPP vaccination fee, the Bordetella vaccination fee, the Rabies vaccination fee (if the dog is over 4 months old), and the microchip fee.
 There will be an additional charge at the Veterinarian for the cost of the spay/neuter if it is necessary to send the animal outside the shelter for the surgery.
-Additionally, if the adopter is a City of Antioch resident, they will also be required to purchase a 1-year dog license for $20.00 (Office staff will go over these fees with you.)
+Additionally, if the adopter is a City of Antioch resident, they will also be required to purchase a 1-year dog license for $20.00.

 Rabbits: $16.00 adoption fee.